-All discharges coded in HIPE on or after the 1^{st} January 2009 are coded using ICD-10-AM/ACHI/ACS 6^{th} Edition1.
+All discharges coded in HIPE on or after the $1^{st}$ January 2015 are coded using ICD-10-AM/ACHI/ACS $8^{th}$ Edition.

-Please see Appendix A for a summary of the changes in each version of the ICS from Version 2.0 to date.
-Within the standards where there is a change related to 6th Edition these standards have been marked with a symbol:
+Please see Appendix A for a listing of the changes in each version of the ICS from Version 2.0 to date.
+Within the standards where there is a change related to 8th Edition these standards have been marked with a symbol:

-ICD-10-AM/ACHI/ACS 6th Edition is the classification in use in Ireland for all discharges from 1st January 2009.
+ICD-10-AM/ACHI/ACS 8th Edition is the classification in use in Ireland for all discharges from 1st January 2015.

 - ICD-10-AM is used for coding diagnoses and conditions and it is the International Classification of Disease, 10th Revision produced by the WHO with the Australian Modification.
 It consists of a tabular list of diseases and accompanying index available in paper or ebook format. - ACHI is used for coding procedures and interventions and is the Australian Classification of Health Interventions developed by the National Centre for Classification in Health (NCCH).
-It consists of a tabular list of interventions and accompanying alphabetic index available in paper or ebook format.
+It consists of a tabular list of interventions and accompanying alphabetic index available in paper or ebook format. - ACS are the Australian Coding Standards developed by the NCCH for use with ICD-10-AM and ACHI.
+These are available in paper or ebook format.
+The Irish Coding Standards compliment these standards.